 Restaurants to check out in Valladolid Yucatan

 There are a few places to mention here that are good places for breakfast, lunch or dinner.
 Restaurants here tend to be better for some meals or only open part of the day.
+See our complete guide to restaurants here in Valladolid.

 On the main square there is a food market with several local stalls serving up local specialties.
 This is a good place to get a quick lunch.
 This is opposite the main church.
 Once you enter there will be people standing in front of their stands waving to you with menues and listing all the things they have.
 Don’t feel rushed to make a decision and walk down the line of places to see if one seems good for you.